Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Introduction to Part I: The Smooth Bounded Ricci Case

 Again, as with the parallel gradient we remind the reader of the subtlety of the definition, which we will discuss more carefully in Section \ref{ss:H1_gradient}.
 In fact, it will often be more convenient for us to express the $H^1_x$-gradient in terms of the parallel gradient by the formula

 see Section \ref{ss:H1_gradient} for the proof of the equivalence of the two definitions.

-Now on based path space $P_{x}(M)$ we have introduced both a natural geometry given by the $H^1_x$-gradient, and we have a canonical measure given by the Wiener measure $\Gamma_x$.
+Now on based path space $P_{x}(M)$ we have introduced both a natural geometry given by the $H^1_x$-gradient, and a canonical measure given by the Wiener measure $\Gamma_x$.
 This allows us to define a Dirichlet form, from which the Ornstein-Uhlenbeck operator will be defined.
 Namely, we define the closed symmetric bilinear form on $L^2(P_{x}(M),\Gamma_x)$ by the formula

-In fact, we have that the energy functional $E[F]$ on a smooth manifold is a Dirichlet form , see \cite{DriverRockner_Diff} for the smooth case and Section \ref{s:bounded_ricci_analysis} for the nonsmooth case.
+In fact, we have that the energy functional $E[F]$ is a Dirichlet form, see \cite{DriverRockner_Diff} for the smooth case and the second part of the paper for the nonsmooth case.
 In particular, by the standard theory of Dirichlet forms \cite{MaRockner_DirichletForms}, there exists a unique, closed, nonnegative, self-adjoint operator

 such that